 - 1. Petition.
-The Petitioner will submit three (3) sufficient copies of a Petition, signed by the Petitioner or an authorized agent, that includes a statement setting forth the specific proposal requested to be granted a public hearing under the provisions of the Connecticut General Statutes and that may include a statement of the Petitioner's interest in the land for which the change is proposed and an identification of reasons for the change and the specific use anticipated. - 2.
+The Petitioner will submit one (1) original copy of a Petition, signed by the Petitioner or an authorized agent, that includes a statement setting forth the specific proposal requested to be granted a public hearing under the provisions of the Connecticut General Statutes and that may include a statement of the Petitioner's interest in the land for which the change is proposed and an identification of reasons for the change and the specific use anticipated.
+Additional copies of the petition will be required by the Enforcement Officer or Land Use Department for referrals to staff, agencies and officials reviewing the petition for comment. - 2.
 Text.
-For Petitions concerning the Zoning Regulations, the Petitioner will submit three (3) sufficient copies of the precise wording of both the existing and the proposed text of the Zoning Regulation. - 3.
+For Petitions concerning the Zoning Regulations, the Petitioner will submit one (1) original copy of the precise wording of both the existing and the proposed text of the Zoning Regulation.
+Proposed new text will be underlined, deleted text will be in strikethrough font and notes describing the purpose of the proposed amendments will be bold and italicized. - 3.
 Map.
 For Petitions concerning the Zoning Map, the Petitioner will submit copies of: - a.
 A map, drawn to a scale not less than one inch equal to two hundred feet (1" = 200') covering the area of the proposed change and all area in the town of Old Saybrook within five hundred feet (500') of the proposed change, and showing for the area the existing and proposed zoning boundary lines, the existing property lines, and an outline sketch of all buildings within the properties abutting the proposed District change.
-The map will show contours based on Town datum, at contour intervals not less than ten feet (10'), and a north point whenever the proposed change includes an elevation variance of fifty feet (50') or more; and - b.
-A metes and bounds description of the area proposed to be changed. - 4.
+The map will show contours based on Town datum, at contour intervals not less than ten feet (10'), and a north point whenever the proposed change includes an elevation variance of fifty feet (50') or more; and a metes and bounds description of the area proposed to be changed.
+The Enforcement Officer may accept a map produced from the Town's geographic information system and not require a metes and bound description when the proposed petition to amend the map includes an entire parcel(s) as identified on the Assessor's Map. - 4.
 Fee.
-The Petitioner will submit a minimum fee of two hundred dollars (\$200). - 5.
+The Petitioner will submit a minimum fee as set forth in the Town Code. - 5.
 Adjacent Property Owners.
-The Petitioner will submit a list of names and current mailing addresses of property owners as indicated in the Old Saybrook Assessor's records, within five hundred feet (500') of the proposed district boundary change.
+The Petitioner will submit a list of names and current mailing addresses of all property owners as indicated in the Old Saybrook Assessor's records, within five hundred feet (500') of the proposed district boundary change.